soulios/MolecularGeometricDL/README.md

 ![alt text](https://github.com/soulios/MolecularGeometricDL/blob/main/CIRCULARFP.jpg?raw=true)

 # Smiles
-The simplified molecular-input line-entry system (SMILES) is a specification in the form of a line notation for describing the structure of chemical species using short ASCII strings.
+The simplified molecular-input line-entry system (SMILES) is describing the structure of chemical using short ASCII strings.
 SMILES strings can be imported by most molecule editors for conversion back into two-dimensional drawings or three-dimensional models of the molecules.
-Unfortunately, a molecule can be represented by several SMILES strings and SMILES do not encode 3D information about the molecule
+Unfortunately, a molecule can be represented by several SMILES strings and although exists a canonical form of smiles, it is not uniform in every database.
+Also, SMILES do not encode 3D information about the molecule.

 ![alt text](https://github.com/soulios/MolecularGeometricDL/blob/main/SMILES.png?raw=true)